dsfields/spleen-node/README.md

     + `spleen.Like`: gets a reference to the [`Like`](#class-like) class.

-    + `spleen.parse(value)` parses a string into a parse result object.
-This method takes a single string argument which represents the filter.
-If the filter is invalid, the return object's success property will be false and the error property will contain the error message.
-If the filter is valid, the return object's success property will be set to true and the value property will be set to an instance of `Filter`.
+    + `spleen.parse(value)` parses a string, and converts it into an instance of [`Filter`](#class-filter).

+      _Parameters_

+      - `value`: a string representing a `spleen` expression.

+      This method returns an object with the following keys:

+      - `error`: if `value` was in invalid `spleen` expression, this key will be an instance of `ParserError` with additional information about why the failure occured.

+      - `filter`: if parsing was successful, this key is an instance of `Filter`.

+      - `success`: a Boolean value indicating whether or not parsing was successful.

     + `spleen.Range`: gets a reference to the [`Range`](#class-range) class.